Using TACACS+ and RADIUS to Control Access to the Arista Analytics CLI

 analytics-1(config)# radius server host 192.168.17.101 key admin

 You can enter this command up to five times to specify multiple RADIUS servers.
-The Analytics Node tries to connect to each server in the order in which they are configured.
+The Analytics Node tries to connect to each server in the order they are configured.

 Setting up a FreeRADIUS Server